'pdl' Dialect

 The above pattern simply replaces an operation with its first operand.
 Note how the input operation is specified structurally, similarly to how it would look in memory.
 This is a simple example and pdl provides support for many other features such as applying external constraints or external generator methods.
 These features and more are detailed below.

-Apply a generic constraint to a set of provided entities
+Apply a native constraint to a set of provided entities

 Syntax:

-registered externally with the consumer of PDL, to a given set of entities.
+has been registered externally with the consumer of PDL, to a given set of

 Example: